MicrosoftDocs/Viva/Viva/insights/org-team-insights/team-insights.md

 *Applies to: people with a premium Viva Insights subscription and one or more people directly reporting to them*

 Find insights and suggested actions based on your personal habits as a manager throughout the Microsoft Viva Insights app in Teams and on the web.
-In addition to providing information about how teams are built, this article gives a quick overview about insights you'll find team meeting habits on the [Productivity](../personal/teams/productivity.md) tab
+In addition to providing information about how teams are built, this article gives a quick overview about insights you'll find about team meeting habits on the [Productivity](../personal/teams/productivity.md) tab.

 Throughout this document, we'll link you to where you can find more detailed information.